GeneralA6/menu-handler/README.md

 #### openOnHover

-triggers opening of a menu by mouse enter
+triggers opening of a menu on mouse enter

 type: `boolean`
 default: `false`